pwaformpu/pwaformpu.github.io/README.md

-This project is PWA for Moscow Polytech University.
+This project is PWA for Moscow Polytech University by Danila Egorenko.